dev-Ar5haD/prediction_project/README.md

 - **Intern Attrition Prediction**: Navigate to the intern attrition prediction form.

 ## Batch Prediction
-The Combined Project supports batch predictions, allowing users to upload CSV files for bulk predictions.
+The Project supports batch predictions, allowing users to upload CSV files for bulk predictions.
 Here are the steps to use batch prediction:

 1. **Lead Conversion Batch Prediction**:
    - URL: `/predict_batch_model1`